outcompute/inotifycron/README.md

     <handler.sh> --timestamp <Event timestamp> --events <Comma-separated list of filesystem events in a single event> --path <Filesystem path for which this event was raised>

-An example for an invocation would be
+An example of an invocation would be

     handler1.sh --timestamp 2023-11-01T08:07:07+0000 --events open,isdir --path /tmp/